Important Skills for Public Relations Jobs

 Add Relevant Skills to Your Resume: Use the job posting to guide the way you build your resume with some of the skills listed above.

 Highlight Skills in Your Cover Letter: Many PR jobs revolve around events and projects.
-In your letter, highlight a couple of key projects that demonstrate your PR skills and how they are relevant to the job opening.
+In your cover letter, highlight a couple of key projects that demonstrate your PR skills and how they are relevant to the job opening.